nirmata/nirmata-admin-scripts/cross_environment_migration/03-migration-scripts/phase4-applications/README.md

 ## ⚠️ Common Issues

-- **Git credential mapping failures**: No matching credentials in destination
+- **Git credential mapping failures**: Ensure Git credentials exist in destination
-- **Repository access issues**: Private repositories not accessible from destination
+- **Application creation errors**: Check catalog permissions and naming conflicts
-- **Catalog creation failures**: Insufficient permissions or naming conflicts
+- **Reference update failures**: Verify environment and application IDs are correct
-- **Reference update failures**: Applications not found or already updated
+- **No Git apps found**: Source may only have catalog apps (this is normal)

 ## 🔧 Troubleshooting